 Definition: Bit string

-For types xs:boolean, xs:unsignedByte, xs:unsignedShort, xs:unsignedInt, and xs:unsignedLong, it is possible to specify dfdl:lengthUnits='bits', dfdl:lengthKind='explicit', and then provide a dfdl:length expression.
-This expression must be a literal integer, the value of which is between (inclusively) 1 and 32, 8, 16, 32, and 64 respectively for these types.
+For types xs:boolean, xs:byte, xs:short, xs:int, xs:long, xs:unsignedByte, xs:unsignedShort, xs:unsignedInt, and xs:unsignedLong, it is possible to specify dfdl:lengthUnits='bits', dfdl:lengthKind='explicit', and then provide a dfdl:length expression.
+This expression must be a literal integer, the value of which is between (inclusively) 1 and 32, 8, 16, 32, and 64 respectively for unsigned types, and between 2 and those same upper limits for the corresponding signed types.
 Such an element is called a bit string for brevity.

-If the dfdl:length expression contains a value out of range then it is a schema definition error.
+If the dfdl:length property contains a value out of range then it is a schema definition error.
+Note that for signed number types, the minimum value for the dfdl:length is 2.

-When parsing, if the data stream ends without enough bits to parse a bit string, that is, N bits are required based on the dfdl:length, but only M < N bits are available, then it is a processing error.
+When parsing, if the data stream ends without enough bits to parse a bit string, that is, N bits are needed based on the dfdl:length, but only M < N bits are available, then it is a processing error.

 (Note: This is not specific to bit strings.
-Any binary type whose length cannot be satisfied from the data will cause a processing error.
+Any type whose length cannot be satisfied from the data will cause a processing error.

 Bit strings, Alignment, and dfdl:fillByte